What is a Split Hopkinson Pressure Bar (SHPB)?

 - Two sets of tension grips and collets built to REL’s latest specification for system bars.
 REL will also supply the setting tool required for installing a sample in these grips.

 - These grips and collets have been developed and tested to provide a consistent and predicable dynamic response through the testing event.

 - The setting tool supplied is used to set the grips into the sample at specified pressures.
 This issues consistent load response from test-test.

 - A rail mounted workbench and drawer cabinet.
-This unit will attach to the accessory rail on the Sure-Flat system and roll to any position along the length of the system.
+This unit will attach to the accessory rail on the REL Flat system and roll to any position along the length of the system.
 It is typically used to mount computers, signal conditioners, oscilloscopes and store tools, samples and cables.